neilotoole/sq-web/content/en/docs/source/index.md

 {{< alert icon="👉" >}}
-When `sq` prints a location containing security credentials (such as the password in the postgres string above), the credentials are redacted.
+When `sq` prints a location containing security credentials (such as the password in the postgres string above), the password is redacted by default.
 Thus, that location string would be printed as `postgres://user:xxxxx@@localhost/sakila`.

+You can override this behavior via the global `--no-redact` flag, or by setting the [`redact`](/docs/config#redact) config option to `false`,
 {{< /alert >}}

 `sq` provides a set of commands to [add](#add), [list](#list-sources), [rename](#move) and [remove](#remove) sources.